 If you take vitamins just to increase levels of nutrients in your body, you’re missing out on a major benefit.
 Namely, nutraceuticals can help lower your setpoint weight.
 Nutraceuticals are natural compounds found in foods that have been concentrated down to pharmaceutical-grade levels.
 These include vitamins, minerals, amino acids, and essential fatty acids.

-Studies show these compounds can increase fat burning and lower setpoint weight when taken in conjunction with a higher quality eating and exercise program.
-They are not diet pills, and they contain no stimulates or trigger any side effects.
+Studies show these compounds can increase fat burning and lower setpoint weight when taken in conjunction with a higher-quality eating and exercise program.
+They are not diet pills, and they contain no stimulants or trigger any side effects.
 But they are an effective tool to help you lower your setpoint weight faster, melt away pounds, and look and feel great.

 Trying to lose weight permanently can be frustrating.
 If weight loss is a constant struggle for you, you’re not alone.
 Statistics indicate diets fail more than 95% of the time.
 The reason for this failure rate is complex and will be explained shortly.
 But certain vitamins and other nutraceuticals can ignite your body’s natural fat-burning ability.